sharaalt/sharaalt/readme.md

 Email: sharafzadayousif@gmail.com

-*Reach out to me if you want me to do some stuff for you or general inquiries*
+*Reach out to me if you have any general inquires or you need some coding help by chance*